3 adults, 2 children found dead at York County home

 YORK COUNTY, S.C.
-(FOX 46 CHARLOTTE)- Five people were found dead at a home in Rock Hill Wednesday.
+(FOX 46 CHARLOTTE)- Five people were found dead at a home in Rock Hill Wednesday after what officials are calling a mass shooting.

 Sheriff’s deputies, EMS workers and officials with the York County Coroner’s Office were called to the 4400 block of Marshall Road following a report of a shooting involving multiple people.